sirspudd/chaos-reins/_posts/2022-08-06-arm-apple-laptops.md

 ## Metal and only metal

 This hardware is lovely; I consider it an affront that Metal is the only game in town.
-Ongoing Vulkan and opengl support would not bankrupt Apple and would feel less like vendor lock in.`:w
+Ongoing Vulkan and opengl support would not bankrupt Apple and would feel less like vendor lock in.

 ## Emulating AMD64 OSes